araise-dev/SearchBundle/docs/indexing.md

 ```
-php bin/console whatwedo:search:populate
+php bin/console araise:search:populate
 ```

 ## QueryBuilder

 You can define your own subset of entities by define a queryBuilder for the indexing.
-Do this by implementing the interface `whatwedo\SearchBundle\Repository\CustomSearchPopulateQueryBuilderInterface`
+Do this by implementing the interface `araise\SearchBundle\Repository\CustomSearchPopulateQueryBuilderInterface`

 for example if you want to index only the product in stock.